Why SHINE?

 High quality health improvement research in Scotland would benefit children, schools and policy makers.

-If you would like your school to become a member of SHINE, complete the online registration form on the front page of the website.
+If you would like your school to become a member of SHINE, complete the online registration form here .
 It’s free to join!

 Scotland map made out of colourful dots